 - Essential contacts.
-Having the contact details of Cystic Fibrosis associations in your destination countries can make it easier to find assistance if your condition flares up while you are on holiday.
+Having the contact details of cystic fibrosis associations in your destination countries can make it easier to find assistance if your condition flares up while you are on holiday.

 - Travel insurance.
 Last but not least, travel insurance is essential for your journey.
 Don’t go overseas without it.

-Your claim will not be paid if:
+Your claim will not be paid in the following situations:

-- Your insurer excludes Cystic Fibrosis from cover
+- Your insurer excludes cystic fibrosis from cover

 - Your condition was deemed to be too risky to cover by your insurer